Phemz0/UDMQueries/README.md

 UDM Queries for Google Chronicle

-A freely accessible collection of Unified Data Model (UDM) search queries designed for threat hunting, detection engineering, and security investigations within Google Chronicle (now Google Security Operations).
+A freely accessible collection of UDM search queries designed for threat hunting, detection engineering, and security investigations within Google Chronicle (now Google Security Operations).

 📂 Repository Structure

-This repository is organized into three primary categories to help security teams quickly find the relevant logic for their hunt:
+This repository is organised into three primary categories to help security teams quickly find the relevant logic for their hunt:

 1. 🛡️ CVE Based Queries